 Colorado is home to some of the best skiing and snowboarding resorts in the United States, and a chance to ride the slopes at its top resorts is on the bucket list of many winter enthusiasts.
 Iconic ski resorts are scattered among the state’s Rocky Mountains, and places like Aspen, Vail, Breckenridge, Steamboat Springs, and Telluride are enough to make skiers drool.
 All of them offer excellent world class skiing and are great destinations for a weekend trip or more.

 Beginners will still be able to enjoy some of the terrain, as each resort features green level runs.
 Take a lesson at one of the fantastic ski schools to brush up on your skills and get comfortable on the mountain at the beginning of your trip.
 Eventually you may work your way up to a blue level run.
 Vail and Telluride both have beginner terrain near the top of the mountain, so you can enjoy the views too.
+If you still want the Colorado skiing experience without the hefty price tag, check out budget-friendly Cooper Mountain, just a short drive from Vail.
 Checkout some of these amazing ski packages at Colorado’s top resorts.

 See Pueblo cliff dwellings in Mesa Verde National Park